Black Eight - Ben's space

 What’s romance scam or love scam in a few words?
 People are finally trying to get money from you pretending love or disasters.
 This kind of attack is happening increasingly often on dating platforms and even (in my case) business platforms.

-How does it look like?
-Have a look at this shortened, anonymized protocols (including some notes and hints from my side):
+What does it look like?
+Have a look at these shortened, anonymized protocols (including some notes and hints from my side):

 So what are the main indicators of a romance / love scam?

-• The messages are getting emotional very quickly and very intense.
+• The messages are getting emotional very quickly and very intensely.
 The people seem to be interested in your daily and private life

-• The people seem to be located in another country or some place which is very hard to visit
+• The people seem to be located in another country or some place which is tough to visit

 • The people are trying to raise sympathy by mentioning disasters or other (financial) pitfalls